 Skinner’s five essays in The City in Late Imperial China (Skinner 1977) set out the logic and evidence for identifying the nine macroregions of Qing China in the 19th century.
 In particular, “Regional Urbanization in Nineteenth-Century China” identifies the core economic zones of each macroregion, making the argument that urban cores and peripheries cut across provincial boundaries.
 “Cities and the Hierarchy of Local Systems” contrasts the economic functions of cities with their positions in the Qing imperial administrative system.
-This builds on Skinner 1964, a work on local marketing systems and social structure, and culminates in his application of the hierarchical model to the long-term structure of Chinese history (Skinner 1985).
-Concise summaries of the theory and evidence for macroregions, and the concept’s impact on scholarship, are provided by Eastman 1988 and Cohen 1984.
+This builds on Skinner’s fieldwork in China in 1949–1950 that traced local marketing systems and social structures (Skinner 1964, Skinner 2017), and culminates in his application of the hierarchical model to the long-term structure of Chinese history (Skinner 1985).
+Concise summaries of the theory and evidence for macroregions, and the concept’s impact on scholarship, are provided in Eastman 1988 and Cohen 1984.
 Henderson, et al. 1999 and Skinner, et al. 2000 outline the methods for delineating macroregional systems (and other levels in the Hierarchical Regional Space framework) using contemporary census data and geographic information systems (GIS).

 Cohen, Paul A. Discovering History in China: American Historical Writing on the Recent Chinese Past.
 New York: Columbia University Press, 1984.